HaleighElkins/Book-Search/README.md

 <a id="usage"></a>
 ## Usage
-The main usage of this code is a solid reference in converting a RESTful API to a GraphQL API.
-There we a lot of steps and troubleshooting in resolving this.
-I think seeing the commits and comments will help any future similar experience.
+This code serves as a valuable reference for converting a RESTful API to a GraphQL API.
+The process involved numerous steps and troubleshooting efforts.
+Reviewing the commits and comments will be beneficial for anyone undertaking a similar project in the future.

 <a id="Visuals"></a>
 ## Visuals